sslou/personal_website/content/authors/admin/_index.md

 title: Sunny S Lou, MD PhD
 ---

-Sunny Lou is a fellow in the Division of Adult Cardiothoracic Anesthesiology at Washington University in St Louis.
-Her research interests are in the development and deployment of models for clinical decision support.
+I'm a fellow in the Division of Adult Cardiothoracic Anesthesiology at the Washington University School of Medicine in St Louis.
+My research interests include leveraging information from Electronic Health Records to develop and deploy models for clinical decision support and improve anesthesiology workflow.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/LouSunny_CV.pdf" "newtab" >}}CV{{< /staticref >}}.